engineyard/ey-docs/pages/rebuilding-an-environment.md

   - Put your site into maintenance mode.
 You can run `ey web disable` to put up a maintenance page.
   - Take a snapshot before you begin by clicking on the **Snapshot** button in your environment.
   - Click on the **Terminate** button to shutdown your environment.
-  - Once all instances are terminated, you can click the **Boot Instances** button.
+  - Once all instances are terminated, you can click the **Boot** button.
   - From the Configuration screen, you need to choose the **Custom** option.
   - Configure the appropriate instances (as you have done before, or with the new options you desire.)
   - Ensure that the most recent snapshots from the **Application snapshot** and **Database snapshot** drop-downs are selected.
 (They are by default.)